Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/09-real-time-analytics-eventstream.md

 ### Task 6: Transform event data

-The data you've captured is unaltered from the source.
-In many scenarios, you may want to transform the data in the event stream before loading it into a destination.
+In this task, you will apply a transformation to the incoming event data within the eventstream before it reaches the destination.
+This allows you to clean, shape, or enrich the data in real time.

 1. In the menu bar on the left, select the **Bicycle-data** eventstream.